What Customer Lifetime Value (CLV) Is & How to Calculate It

 As a small business owner, you may be surprised that you can keep more current customers by improving their overall experience with your business.

-Try to make your business a pleasant place to spend time and a pleasant experience for your customers.
+Try to make your business a pleasant place to spend time and an enjoyable experience for your customers.

 Customers are likelier to stick around with a business that makes them feel valued, appreciated, and comfortable.
 Treating your customers well makes them more likely to recommend you to friends and family.